WPChill/download-monitor/readme.txt

 == Changelog ==

 = 4.0.7: April 13, 2018 =
+* Tweak: Fixed a bug that caused certain months in the reports filter to crash for non English languages.
 * Tweak: Fixed a bug that caused the 10 download limit on the Dashboard Widget to be ignored.
 * Tweak: Added "dlm_remove_dashboard_popular_downloads" filter that allows for not loading of dashboard widget.
 * Tweak: Moved 'dlm_log_item' filter to within the WordPressLogItemRepository::persist() method.
 This way the filter will always be called upon a log persist.